Table Of Contents

 What Is Outercourse?

-The definition of outercourse is different depending on the person you are talking to.
-Majority of people believe that it is any sexual activity that does not include vaginal intercourse.
-Then for other people it means no sexual penetration of any kind at all (anal, oral, or vaginal).
+The definition of outercourse is different depending on who you talk to.
+Some people believe that it is any sexual activity that does not include vaginal intercourse.
+Other people believe it means no sexual penetration of any kind (anal, oral, or vaginal).

 How Does it Prevent Pregnancy?

 It prevents pregnancy by not allowing sperm to enter the vagina.
-As long as no sperm enters the vagina in any way there is no possibility of pregnancy.
+Without this, there is no possibility of fertilization or pregnancy.

 What Are the Benefits?